 Maple Syrup - [Sucrose]

 Maple Syrup grades are established by the USDA.
 Canada adheres to similar grading but uses different names.
 These are not quality grades.
-There are no cheap Chinese sugar maples so we presume all the trees are of the highest quality.
+There are no cheap Chinese sugar maples so we presume all the trees are of the highest quality (but fake maple syrups are made).
 These are usage grades, and the makers have little control as to what grades they'll get in any particular year, that's pretty much up to the trees.

 Molasses - [Treacle (British)]